The King’s Award for Voluntary Service – Shropshire Briefing Workshops 2025

 The Awards Office send nominations to Lieutenancy offices in January for local assessment, before the Awards Office judge each nomination.
 The awards are announced annually on 14th November.
 This date was chosen, as it is His Majesty The King’s birthday.
 The Lord-Lieutenant presents the awards on behalf of His Majesty.

-There is a dedicated team of Deputy Lieutenants based in Shropshire with a wealth of experience and knowledge of the King’s Awards for Enterprise.
+There is a dedicated team of Deputy Lieutenants based in Shropshire with a wealth of experience and knowledge of the King’s Award for Voluntary Service.